4 Benefits of Cognitive behavioral therapy

 What are the benefits of CBT for physical addiction?

-- Helps identify triggers for substance abuse: A trigger can be any environmental or emotional factor that increases cravings for addictive substances and makes a person want to use them.
-Exposure to triggers without effective coping techniques can only worsen addiction and lead to more serious complications.
-Cognitive behavioral therapy helps identify triggers and deal with them accordingly.
+• Helps identify triggers for substance abuse: A trigger is any environmental or emotional factor that increases cravings for addictive substances and makes a person want to use them.
+Exposure to triggers without effective coping techniques worsen addiction and lead to more serious complications.
+Cognitive-behavioral therapy helps identify triggers and deal with them accordingly.
 Triggers are often irrational thoughts or impaired perception of reality.
 This type of talk therapy helps deal with triggers in three ways such as to recognize, avoid, and cope.
 Recognize which situations or circumstances lead to substance abuse.
 Avoid those situations whenever possible.
-And, use CBT techniques to cope with emotions caused by those triggers.
+Finally, use CBT techniques to cope with emotions caused by those triggers.

-- Reduces cravings: The biggest reason people relapse when attempting to recover from addiction is craving for the substance.
+• Reduces cravings: The biggest reason people relapse when attempting to recover from physical addiction is craving for the substance.
 Cravings happen because the body and brain, which got used to the presence of the substance, start asking for it, believing they need it.
-Also, addictive substances act on dopamine and produce feelings of pleasure.
+Moreover, addictive substances act on dopamine and produce feelings of pleasure.
 With continued use, dopamine receptors weaken, meaning higher amounts of the substance are necessary for the same effects.
 That leads to higher cravings for drugs or alcohol, dependence, and addiction.
-Cognitive behavioral therapy helps persons with physical addiction reduce their cravings.
+Cognitive-behavioral therapy helps persons with physical addiction reduce their cravings.
 Its mechanism of action is simple here; the focus is to help a person avoid succumbing to those cravings.
 Cravings appear as irrational thoughts that pressure a person to take the substance.
-CBT empowers a person to recognize those thoughts, challenge them, understand they don’t need the drug and remain resilient.
+CBT empowers a person to recognize those thoughts, challenge them, understand they don’t need the drug, and remain resilient.
 This lessens the power of the cravings in physical addiction.

-- Prevents relapse: Various factors lead to relapse, including high-stress levels and unrealistic expectations of addiction recovery.
+• Prevents relapse: Various factors lead to relapse, including high-stress levels and unrealistic expectations of addiction recovery.
 Relapse isn’t the end of the road, and it doesn’t indicate that recovery is impossible.
 Instead, relapse is an opportunity to identify strengths and weaknesses to work on.
-Cognitive behavioral therapy can help prevent relapse by lowering stress levels, supporting rational thinking, and decreasing cravings.
-It also teaches patients skills and techniques they can use to support their recovery.
+Cognitive-behavioral therapy helps prevent relapse by lowering stress levels, supporting rational thinking, and decreasing cravings.
+It additionally teaches patients skills and techniques they’re able to use to support their recovery.

-- Increases confidence: Low self-esteem or confidence can contribute to addiction and jeopardize a person’s recovery.
-CoCognitive behavioral therapy teaches patients with physical addictions to increase their confidence by recognizing the link between their thoughts, feelings, and behaviors.
+• Increases confidence: Low self-esteem or confidence contributes to addiction and jeopardizes a person’s recovery.
+Cognitive-behavioral therapy teaches patients with physical addictions to increase their confidence by recognizing the link between their thoughts, feelings, and behaviors.
 According to CBT, it’s not about what we experience but how we interpret situations or events that determine how we are.
 Instead of interpreting certain situations or stimuli in an irrational or negative manner, CBT teaches patients to base their decisions on logic and reason, which leads to higher confidence.

-- Offers new behavior strategies: Irrational thoughts and beliefs lead to negative feelings, which culminates in negative or risky behaviors such as addiction to various substances.
-Cognitive behavioral therapy offers new strategies that patients can use to improve their behaviors.
+• Offers new behavior strategies: Irrational thoughts and beliefs lead to negative feelings, which culminates in negative or risky behaviors such as addiction to various substances.
+Cognitive-behavioral therapy offers new strategies that patients use to improve their behaviors.
 It works by correcting their cognitive distortions and thought processes.
 Through healthier thinking patterns, people improve their feelings or emotions, which leads to positive changes in their behaviors.
-Also, cognitive behavioral therapy teaches coping mechanisms and ensures patients know how to act in different situations.
-In other words, CBT teaches people some useful strategies to modify their behaviors and prevent them from reacting out of proportion to reality.
+Furthermore, cognitive-behavioral therapy teaches coping mechanisms and ensures patients know how to act in different situations.
+In other words, CBT teaches people useful strategies to modify their behaviors and prevent them from reacting out of proportion to reality.
 All this helps a person with physical addiction because they get to control their reactions to things around them.

 How does Cognitive behavior therapy work?

-Cognitive distortions lead to an unhelpful mindset, jumping to conclusions, mistakenly seeing situations as catastrophic, and seeing things as good or bad only with nothing in between.
+Cognitive distortions lead to an unhelpful mindset, jumping to conclusions, mistakenly seeing situations as catastrophic, and seeing things as solely good or bad with nothing in between.
 When left unmanaged, this way of thinking happens automatically.
-However, cognitive behavioral therapy challenges these automatic thoughts and encourages patients to compare them to reality.
+However, cognitive-behavioral therapy challenges these automatic thoughts and encourages patients to compare them to reality.

 What are the components of Cognitive behavioral therapy?